Who can use this feature?

 |---|---|

-| health-ping | Verify the API key is valid and the service is reachable |
+| health-ping | Verifies API key is valid and service is reachable.
+Call first in a session – if this fails, all other calls will too |

 Users